UBC-STAT/stat-201/docs/group-project-page.md

 ### Deliverable 3: Peer Review

 For this peer review, you will be **individually providing feedback to another group’s proposal.
-You will be sent an email with the proposal** to review.
+You will be sent the proposal** to review on Canvas.

 We deliberately set up the review so that each member of your group is assigned to review a *different* group’s proposal.
 This allows your